OISF/suricata/doc/userguide/upgrade.rst

 - It is possible to see an increase of alerts, for the same rule-sets, if you use many stream/payload rules, due to Suricata triggering TCP stream reassembly earlier.
+- DNS logging has been modified to be more consistent across requests, responses and alerts.
+See :doc:`DNS Logging Changes for 8.0
+  <upgrade/8.0-dns-logging-changes>`.

 Upgrading 6.0 to 7.0
 --------------------